Seagate/cortx/doc/integrations/pulsar/Documentation.md

 ```
 ./bin/pulsar-admin --admin-url http://localhost:8088 namespaces set-offload-policies -d aws-s3 -b pulsar-topic-test -e http://s3.seagate.com  -mbs 8388608 public/default -oat 8388608
 ```
 We are indicating that Pulsar should offload topic data to Cortx after a threshold of 8MB and with a maximum block size of 8MB.
+These settings have already been done in config and this cli command is for showing how policies can be changed.
-11. You can verify that the offload settings took effect:
+11. You can verify that the offload settings here:
 ```
 ./bin/pulsar-admin --admin-url http://localhost:8088 namespaces get-offload-policies public/default
 ```